 The Greenawalt’s have been supporting Northwestern since the early 1980s.
 Their gift in 2006 funded construction of a new library for the University.

 For over 30 years, Nutrition Dynamics has provided healthcare professionals with high-quality nutritional formulas and support to use the formulas therapeutically.

-In order to ensure proper use of our high-quality nutritional supplements, Nutri-Dyn only sells to licensed healthcare practitioners and is committed to supporting the educational needs of different types of practitioners.
-Bringing in nationally and internationally recognized opinion-leader speakers to share their clinical experiences and teach their colleagues the technical tools they need to implement nutrition in their practice is just one of the many ways in which this is accomplished.
+In order to ensure proper use of our high-quality nutritional supplements, Nutri-Dyn only sells to licensed healthcare practitioners.
+They are committed to supporting the educational needs of different types of practitioners.
+Nutri-Dyn accomplishes this in various ways.
+For instance, they bring in nationally and internationally recognized leaders to share their clinical experiences.
+These leaders also teach their colleagues the technical tools they need to implement nutrition in their practice.

 Nutrition Dynamics is among the top sellers of nutritional supplements at NWHSU’s Bookstore and a generous supporter of the University.